 In truth, memory foam mattresses are now enjoying their third decade of strong sales.
 And sales are only getting stronger.
 Memory foam is slowly commanding more floor space in mattress stores, and more foam-focused brands are popping up each month.
 Folks are catching on.
 Across every major bed brand and chain of stores, the benefits of memory foam mattresses are becoming well-recognized.

 Nevertheless, some mattress shoppers remain unconvinced.
 People like sticking to what they know best.
 It’s human nature.
 For many shoppers, what they know best are innerspring mattresses bought from a local department store.
 Their current bed might have even given them 25 years of reliable service.
 How can you beat that?
-For such shoppers, memory foam would have been a rarity the last time they bought a new mattress.
-And if they’ve heard testimonials, chances are they’re considering outdated stories from a field that has grown immensely in quality and nuance over even just the past five years.

 So, now would be a good time to reset expectations.
 For folks who haven’t yet considered the benefits of memory foam mattresses, we’ve summarized the most important points.
 Let’s dive in.